The Sensible School Choice with a Biblical World View!

 3. Parents/guardians must abide by the financial agreements to which they have committed as part of the admission process.

-4. It must be understood that attendance at Pines Academy is a privilege and not a right.
+4. It must be understood that attendance at Upward International Schools is a privilege and not a right.
 This privilege may be forfeited by any student and/or parent who does not conform to the school’s standard or conduct and/or who is unwilling to adjust to the environment.

 5. UIS—Pines Academy admits students of any race, nationality, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school and is non-discriminatory in its policies and practices.